Txus5012/WFRP4e-Endeavours/README.md

 - **Select**: The character will do the selected endeavour.

-- **Other**: Change between "Between adventures" and "Travel" endeavours.
+- **Travel Endeavours/Between Adventures Endeavours**: Change between "Between adventures" and "Travel" endeavours.

 - **None**: The character won't do any endeavour.

 A chat card will appear with the desired endeavour.
-If chosen a "Between adventures" endeavour from the Core module, it will show a journal link (v10 journal pages).
-Not available yet for "Travel" or extra endeavours.
+If chosen an endeavour from the Core module, Up in Arms, Winds of Magic or Sea of Claws, it will show a journal link.
+Endeavours from other modules not available yet.

 ![Endeavours Card](https://github.com/user-attachments/assets/accd7b21-84ee-416e-9714-2fb2144b2108)